 Speaking of Saturday morning cartoons: "Scar or No Scar" is an Avatar: the Last Airbender fic.
 Another result of my "fallen" characters thing.
 Zuko's whole journey from villain to hero is a fascinating one, and I wanted to write my own little take on it as he discusses the scar on his face with the main female character in the series, Katara.
 "Marked" is also a "fallen" character oneshot--this one about Eustace once back in England after his time on the Dawn Treader.

 As you've probably deduced, I enjoy superheroes.
 People choosing what to do with extraordinary power makes for a lot of interesting character threads.
-"The Basketball" and "Becoming Captain America" are two such looks at personal moments their respective movies don't show.
+"The Basketball," "Becoming Captain America," and "Let It Go" are looks at personal moments their respective movies don't show.
 The Winter Soldier didn't have enough Cap/Bucky scenes to satisfy me but Civil War made up some of that ground.
-I am kind of hoping Bucky shows up in Black Panther just so we can start to see him standing on his own some more if they are still planning to make him Cap 2.0 when Chris Evans' contract as Steve ends post-Avengers 3.
+I am kind of hoping Bucky shows up in Black Panther just so we can start to see him standing on his own some more if they are still planning to make him Cap 2.0 when Chris Evans' contract ends.

 Anyway, enjoy my humble offerings to you all!